Looped ReLU MLPs May Be All You Need as Practical Programmable Computers: READ AND WRITE

 \section{READ AND WRITE}

-In this section, we mainly focus on construction a multi-layer \ReLUMLP for supporting read and write operation.
-We begin with the scenario where we read a one-bit data from the memory to the data register.
+In this section, we mainly focus on the construction of a multi-layer \ReLUMLP for supporting read and write operations.
+We begin with the scenario where we read one-bit data from the memory to the data register.

 \begin{lemma} [Read One-Bit Data, Formal Version of Lemma~\ref{lem:read_one_bit:informal}] If the following conditions hold: \begin{itemize} \item Let \ReLUMLP be defined as Definition~\ref{def:relu_mlp}. \item Let $n$ denote the number of data in the memory.
 For $i \in [n]$, each data $v_i \in \{ \pm 1 \}$. \item Let the address vector $a_i \in \{\pm 1\}^{\log(n)}$. \end{itemize}